chloeekk/chloeekk.github.io/posts/customer-profiling-and-segmentation/index.md

-# A Guide to Customer Profiling and Segmentation Using Python (Source code)
+# Customer Profiling & Segmentation with Python (Source code)

 The sample data and analysis code used in this article are from Kaggle.
 However, because the actual running results are different from [original author](https://www.kaggle.com/code/mfaaris/customer-segmentation-insights-profiling), there are slight differences in the analysis part.